profork/ROCKNIX-apps/README.md

-# 🐧 ROCKNIX third-parry App and tools
+# 🐧 ROCKNIX third-party App and tools

 Quick-install scripts for popular desktop apps and services on Rocknix.
 Most launchers use Alpine chroot environments and are gamepad-friendly where applicable.